ChemDFM-X Contribution and Architecture

 Key Findings:

-Failure of General LMMs: General vision models (GPT-4V, Gemini 1.5 Pro) failed significantly on chemical image recognition tasks (0% accuracy on some baselines), demonstrating that chemical domain knowledge cannot be assumed from general pre-training.
+Failure of General LMMs: General vision models (GPT-4O, Gemini 1.5 Pro, Qwen-VL, LLaVA, InternLM-XComposer2, DocOwl) failed significantly on chemical image recognition tasks (0% accuracy for most models on molecule and reaction recognition, Table 9), demonstrating that chemical domain knowledge cannot be assumed from general pre-training.

-Cross-Modal Error Correction: In reaction image recognition, ChemDFM-X achieved higher accuracy (65.1%) than on single molecules (57.6%).
-The authors conclude the model uses its internal knowledge of chemical reaction rules to “auto-correct” recognition errors in the visual modality - an emergent capability from multimodal training.
+Cross-Modal Error Correction: In reaction image recognition, ChemDFM-X achieved higher accuracy (53.0%) than on single molecules (46.0%) (Table 9).
+The authors conclude the model uses its internal knowledge of chemical reaction rules to correct recognition errors in the visual modality, an emergent capability from multimodal training.

 Main Conclusion: The “separate encoders + unified decoder” architecture with synthetic data generation enables effective multimodal chemical understanding, bridging the gap between specialist and generalist AI systems for chemistry.